integratedmodelling/klab/README.md

 a semantic web platform for integrated, distributed semantic modeling.
 See http://www.integratedmodelling.org for details on k.LAB and the mission behind it.

+A technical overview of the k.LAB software stack is available at https://docs.integratedmodelling.org/technote/index.html.

 k.LAB aims to address the activity of _integrated modeling_, which reconciles strong semantics with modeling practice, helping achieve advantages such as modularity, interoperability, reusability, and integration of multiple paradigms and scales.